CoffeSiberian/truck-tools/README.md

 - [x] Enable console and developer mode
 - [x] Change convoy mode slots to `128`

-❌ Change save format (unnecessary function)

 #### Possible features

 - Share trailers and trucks with a link
-- Compatibility with DLC's when sharing trailers
 - User account
 - Create custom routes
 - Reset infractions
 - Mods management
 - Modify kilometers traveled by the truck
-- Changing the truck (no need to go to the garage)
+- Changing the truck or trailer (no need to go to the garage)
 - Allow cities to be unlocked and grages to be purchased in a specific way and not in a general
 - Flexible editor for truck and trailer accessories